Concordia College (South Australia): Co-Curriculum

-Student leadership
+Student Leadership

-Students from any year level may participate in Forum (a Student Representative Council) and students in Year 12 may become a House Captain, Student Leader, Deputy School Captain or School Captain.
-Students may also volunteer for respective leadership roles in their year level, such as, Year 10 Ambassador, Peer Support Leader or Year 12 Action Leader.
+Students from any year level may participate in the College Student Forum (a Student Representative Council) and students in Year 12 may become a School Captain, Deputy School Captain, Student Leader, or House Captain.
+Students may also volunteer for respective leadership roles in their year level, such as, Middle School Leader in Year 9, Peer Support Leader in Year 11 and Action Leader in Year 12.

 Musicals

 Concordia students may participate in the annual College musical.
-The musicals were performed at the Scott Theatre until 2009, then moved to the Hopgood Theatre for the musical Grease.
+The musicals were performed at the Scott Theatre.
+Until 2009, they moved to the Hopgood Theatre for the musical Grease.
 The Sound of Music in April 2014 was the first Concordia musical to be held in the College Chapel.
-While Godspell was also held in the Chapel, the 2016 performance of Hairspray was once again in the Hopgood Theatre.
+While Godspell was also held in the chapel, the 2016 performance of Hairspray was once again in the Hopgood Theatre.
 The performances are generally held in March or April.
 A long-established tradition, these musicals are a showcase of the music and drama departments.
 In 2020, all performances of the College Musical were cancelled due to the COVID-19 pandemic, but a performance in the College Chapel without an audience was filmed.
+After COVID, Concordia College musicals then returned to the Hopgood Theatre until it closed for renovations in late 2023.
+Since then, all College musicals have taken place at the Futures Church campus in Paradise.
 Musicals presented have included:

 Others in previous years have included: L'il Abner, Carousel, My Fair Lady, Annie Get Your Gun, The Boy Friend, Fiddler on the Roof, The Pirates of Penzance, Calamity Jane, Viva Mexico, Ruddigore, HMS Pinafore, Can You Imagine, Free As Air, A Penny For a Song, God So Loved, Where Is God, Anything Goes, Tom Sawyer, Salad Days, and Trial By Jury.

 Sport

 Concordia College is a member of the Sports Association for Adelaide Schools (SAAS), and the Independent Girls Schools Sports Association (IGSSA).
-The sports offered at the College include: basketball, cricket, cross country, football, hockey, netball, soccer, softball, swimming, tennis and volleyball.
+The sports offered at the college include: basketball, cricket, cross country, football, hockey, netball, soccer, softball, swimming, tennis and volleyball.
 Students also have the opportunity to participate in: